aws-samples/karpenter-blueprints/blueprints/saving-plans/README.md

 # Karpenter Blueprint: Prioritize Savings Plans and/or Reserved Instances

 ## Purpose
 You might want to consume your Saving Plans and/or Reserved Instances before any other purchase model when using Karpenter.
+With the ReservedCapacity feature flag, Karpenter introduces a new `karpenter.sh/capacity-type` value (`reserved`).
+This means any applications that explicitly select on-demand with a nodeSelector and want to utilize ODCR capacity may need to update their requirements to use nodeAffinity to opt-in to using both reserved and on-demand capacity.

-Currently, to cover this scenario you need to have a prioritized NodePool for the reserved instances.
-This NodePool needs to have a high weight configuration to tell Karpenter to user this NodePool first, along with a `limits` configuration to limit the number of EC2 instances to launch.
-When this NodePool meet the limits, Karpenter will continue launching instances from other NodePools, typically from the `default` one.
+To cover this scenario you need to have a prioritized NodePool for the reserved instances.
+This NodePool needs to have a high weight configuration to tell Karpenter to use this NodePool first, along with a `limits` configuration to limit the number of EC2 instances to launch.
+When this NodePool meets the limits, Karpenter will continue launching instances from other NodePools, typically from the `default` one.

 ## Requirements